sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 This blog post uses two test environments.
 In the [first a pointmass must push a block to a target position](https://github.com/sholtodouglas/pointMass) .
 This is an ideal testing environment because it is fast to train but contains basic versions of the difficulties facing robotic manipulation tasks (namely, that working out how to even manipulate the block requires significant exploration of the environment).
 Unfortunately, I failed to succeed at more complex environments, such as the same task but with multiple blocks and my [robotic manipulation environment](https://github.com/sholtodouglas/pandaRL), but hey, [RL is hard](https://www.alexirpan.com/2018/02/14/rl-hard.html).
 The most likely issue is that the off-policy HRL framework I am using is too unstable compared to the on-policy algorithm used in RPL.
 With the recent release of the [architecture specifics](http://proceedings.mlr.press/v100/gupta20a/gupta20a.pdf) and [simulation environment](https://github.com/google-research/relay-policy-learning) of RPL I plan to revisit this.

-As it is, hierarchial reinforcement learning did produce significantly better results on the environment - but my experiments agree that it does not provide benefits beyond better exploration.
+As it is, hierarchial reinforcement learning did produce significantly better results on the environment - but my experiments agree that it does not provide benefits beyond better exploration, nor does it increase the complexity of environment tackleable.
+This is by no means the final word on HRL, but how easy and effective reimplementing the work is gives a good idea of how robust the direction of research currently is.

 # What is Hierarchial Reinforcement Learning?